Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Examples of unstable Gersten resolutions

 According to the localization long exact sequence \eqref{eq:htp-long-ex}, one deduces that $l^*\circ \tilde k_*=*$ and this concludes. \end{proof}

-The strategy of \cite{CHK} to exploit the previous lemma works fine over an infinite (not necessarily perfect) field. \begin{lemma}(Effaceability) Assume $\Pi_*$ satisfies the Gabber property, and $S=\Spec(k)$ be the spectrum of an arbitrary field.
+The strategy of \cite{CHK} to exploit the previous lemma works fine over a (not-necessarily perfect) field. \begin{lemma}(Effaceability) Assume $\Pi_*$ satisfies the Gabber property, and $S=\Spec(k)$ be the spectrum of an arbitrary field.

 Let $X$ be a smooth affine $k$-scheme and $F \subset X$ be a finite subset.
 If $k$ is finite, we assume that $F=\{x\}$ is a single point.